 Despite this, at times the council may be forced to take risks beyond its appetite to comply with central government directives or to satisfy public expectations of improved services.
-The challenge process will determine the decisions made - whether to proceed with such proposals and after careful assessment of the identified risks and an analysis of the risks compared to the benefits - i.e. cost benefit analysis.
-A cost benefit analysis also helps decide the commitment to risk management resources and it is important to keep in mind that not all costs benefit is confined to financial measurement and the cost of not taking action should also be considered.
+The challenge process will determine the decisions made - whether to proceed with such proposals and after careful assessment of the identified risks, and an analysis of the risks compared to the benefits - i.e. cost benefit analysis.
+A cost benefit analysis also helps decide the appropriate level of commitment to risk management resources.
+It is important to keep in mind that not all cost benefit is confined to financial measurement and the cost of not taking action should also be considered, for example, the reputational damage from not progressing on an initiative/project/service delivery proposal.